pavatus/ait-wiki/content/development/how-it-works/manager.md

 STM also has methods to send partial data, in which case the `UPDATE` (for updating components) and `UPDATE_PROPERTY` (for updating properties) packets were used.

-> Why it failed: a singular TARDIS could produce multiple update packets per tick.
+> How it failed: a singular TARDIS could produce multiple update packets per tick.
 Sending full TARDIS data every few minutes was a hack.

 #### 1.0.5: